tyleransom/EMalgorithmExample/README.md

 3. Model (2), but with censoring of the continuous outcome

 ## Folder Structure
-The folder structure is outlined below:
+The folder structure within each language's folder is outlined below:

 - **General Functions**: Contains functions that can be used in any of the model:
     * MLE objective functions for optimization (used in the Maximization step of the EM algorithm)